Lebanese Garlic Sauce, Toum

 Make toum by hand the following way:

-Try toum as a spread for your next batch of garlic bread.
-Spread on top of slices of good bread and broil until toasty.
+• Spread on top of slices of good bread and broil until toasty for the best garlic bread

-A tablespoon of Lebanese garlic sauce makes a great base layer for a white pizza, or any pizza.
-So much flavor!
+• As a great base layer for a white pizza or any pizza

-Eat toum alongside a juicy rotisserie chicken, for example, to ramp up flavor.
+• Eat it alongside a juicy rotisserie chicken to ramp up flavor

 Frequently Asked Questions